MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 The 400 Cellular also controls the following output zone:
 - 9: Output relay; 0 for off/open; 1 for on/closed

+Numeric values in Zone Update and Alarm POSTs from the device to the server are generally represented as integers, with the least 3 digits representing decimal values.
+For example, the value of pi (3.1415926...) is represented as 3141 or possibly rounded to 3142; the value of 95.832% is represented as 95832.

 ## Diagnostic Description